sdancy10/Financial-Tracker-Backend/terraform/README.md

 # Terraform Infrastructure Configuration

 This directory contains the Terraform configurations for deploying the Financial Tracker Backend infrastructure to Google Cloud Platform.
-It provides two deployment options: production (`main.tf`) and free tier (`free_tier.tf`).

 ## Prerequisites